wenyugu/gradly/README.md

 To update the DB schema, modify the models in `models.py`, then execute `flask db migrate` to generate a new revision file.  **NOTE:** This will not actually modify the database, you must run `upgrade` for your changes to take effect.

+#### Errors updating schema

+If you encounter errors upgrading the schema, one solution is to enter the flask shell and drop all tables then recreate them.
+This will not attempt to retain any data, so this might not be a good idea if we have significant amounts of data but no automated way to ingest it.
+Anyway, these are the steps:

+1. Enter the flask shell with `flask shell`
+2. Drop all the tables: `>>> db.drop_all()`
+3. Create the new tables: `>>> db.create_all()`
+4. Save the DB: `>>> db.session.commit()`
+5. Tell alembic (the flask db engine) that we did something and it should treat the current DB state as the application of all revisions: `flask db stamp head`

 ### Populating the Database

 Currently, there is no initial data in the database.
 The database file itself is